shalommmitz/Junior_High_Robotics_Course/README.md

   </p>
 </p>
 <br>
-This repository holds the materils of a robotics course that was given for more than 10 years to gifted students.
+This repository holds the materials of a robotics course that was given for more than 10 years to gifted students.
 The course teaches the basics of electronics, programming and robotics.
 The course aims to make students 'at home' with advanced, deep technologies, in hope that more of them will choose STEM as careers.
 During the course, the students build a robot, which is affordable enough so they can take it home at the end of the year.
 This is a great motivator.

 ## Table of contents